vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 **Description of the Depiction**
 - Each dApp and EthRPC Server instance have certificates depicted along side.
 These are the certificates and keys required for the respective components
-- Colors represent the association of Certificates and Keys with corresponding DApp or EthRPC instance or internal CA
+- Colors represent the association of Certificates and Keys with corresponding dApp or EthRPC instance or internal CA

 **Few Notable Points**
 - Server TLS
    - dApp
       - If using an internal CA based Server Certificate, dApp needs to utilize Root Certificate of the EthRPC Server's Server Certificate
    - EthRPC
       - Needs to start up with a Server certificate.
-If using a internal CA certificate, the root certificate of the internal CA would need to be provided for DApp clients
+If using a internal CA certificate, the root certificate of the internal CA would need to be provided for dApp clients
 - Mutual TLS
    - dApp
       - If using an internal CA based Server Certificate, dApp needs to utilize Root Certificate of the EthRPC Server's Server Certificate